I'm New.

 There are simply too many options here to provide very specific info, but let's start with some general rules of thumb.

 If you forced me to make recommendations, I think the Selkirk Latitude is hard to beat as a beginner paddle.
-The Amazing Aces paddles are less expensive and really quite good, but many of them are not approved for tournament play, so that's why I like the Latitude.
+The Amazing Aces paddles are less expensive and really quite good, but many of them are not approved for tournament play, so that's why I like the Latitude, at about $70.
+If you're willing to spend a shade more, I think the Vatic Pro Prism is a tremendous paddle, at about $100.

 Try before you buy!